How To Store Your Food Storage

 When I say flour today, I’m talking about white all-purpose flour, white bread flour, and self-rising white flour.
 I don’t have enough room in my freezer to put a 25 or 50-pound bag in it to kill the bugs if there are bugs.

 I bring the bags home from Costco and immediately place the flour in 5-gallon buckets with Red Gamma Lids.
-The bucket above is a 2-gallon bucket (easier for me to lift) and has a Gamma Lid, this one is in my kitchen pantry.
+Above is a 2-gallon bucket with Gamma Lids (easier to lift) in my kitchen pantry.
 The 5-gallon buckets have red gamma lids and are stored in another location.

 I do everything color-coded.
 White flour has a shelf-life of 12-18 months.
 I know grandma used flour that was 10 years old.
 I’m sorry, but I don’t.
 I make white bread, dinner rolls, breadsticks, and cinnamon rolls.
 I can’t use old flour.
 Many people like all-purpose flour when baking.
 I prefer the flour made for bread and find it works for almost all my baked goods.